Alviura/Project-C/README.md

 Q1.txt - discuss the qualities of a good program.

-Q2.c is a program that inputs one five digit number, seperates the number into its individual digits and prints the digits seperated from one another by three spaces each.
+Q2.c is a C program that inputs one five digit number, seperates the number into its individual digits and prints the digits seperated from one another by three spaces each.

 Q3.c is a C program that calcultes the square and cubes of the number from 0 to 10 and uses tabs to print the following table of values.